-Submission of registration for the annual Satellites & Education Conference or membership application automatically adds your e-mail address to the mailing list unless you opt out at the time of submission.
-Individuals may request subscription at any time by visiting the E-Blast Request page of our web site.
+Submission of registration for the annual Satellites & Education Conference or application for new or renewed membership automatically adds your e-mail address to the SEA E-Blast Mailing List unless you opt out at the time of submission.
+Individuals may request subscription at any time by visiting our e-Blast Subscription page accessible from the top menu bar of the SEA Newsletter.
 Subscription to the mailing list is free of charge.

-Mailing list members can unsubscribe at any time by visiting http://SatEd.org/mailman/listinfo/SEA-News_SatEd.org, entering the e-mail address and clicking Unsubscribe.
+Mailing list members can unsubscribe at any time using the link in the footer of an e-Blast message or by sending an e-mail message to SEA.Newsletter@SatEd.org with UNSUBSCRIBE in the subject line.
 The e-mail address will be removed from the mailing list immediately.

 The SEA Photographer records images of candid and posed scenes of conference activities.
 The images may be used for news and educational purposes by the Satellite Educators Association.
 By registering for the conference, you grant permission for pictures that include your image to be so made and used.

 You may take your own pictures of conference activities as long as (1) you have permission from the subjects of the pictures before taking the pictures, and (2) you do not under any circumstances take pictures of the K-12 school-age students who are part of the Multinational Youth Studying Practical Applications of Climatic Events (M.Y.
 S.P.A.C.E.)
 Program without prior written consent from a parent or legal guardian of each.

 The conference participation of speakers and session presenters does not constitute blanket permission to record any part of their presentations - audio, video, or still pictures.
 Such recordings of conference session presenters and conference speakers may be made only with the prior consent of the individual speaker or presenter.